opaliss/opalissan/_pages/about.md

 Upcoming Events
 ======
 **June 22-27, 2025** I look forward to attending [GEM workshop](https://gemworkshop.org/) in Des Moines, Iowa.
 I will be presenting a poster on understanding secondary drift-driven instabilities caused by whistler waves using quasilinear theory.
-The electrostatic secondary-instabilities (analogous to the electron cyclotron drift instability) transfer energy from whistler waves to cold electrons, potentially explaining the discrepancy between simulated and observed parallel-propagating whistler wave amplitudes.
+The electrostatic secondary-instabilities (analogous to the electron cyclotron drift instability) transfer energy from whistler waves to cold electrons.
+This mechanism potentially explains the discrepancy between simulated and observed parallel-propagating whistler wave amplitudes.

 Recent News